Skip to Content

 If I am selected for a fellowship, would I have to start my project right away?

-You can begin implementing your volunteer-led project right away.
-The first 3 months of the Fellowship program will be dedicated to providing you with resources, tools and learning.
-In July, the focus will shift to coaching, peer learning and mentorship to support you as you further establish your project.
+Fellows could begin implementing their volunteer-led projects right away.
+The first months of the Fellowship were dedicated to providing resources, tools and learning, after which the focus shifted to coaching, peer learning and mentorship to support Fellows as they further established their projects.

 Can my project exist within another organization or club?